ChaDinh/Kali-port-scan-and-defence/README.md

 # Kali-port-scan-and-defence
-A kali program to detect malware open port for cyber security The solution leverages Kali Linux as the primary environment for both attack simulation and monitoring.
+The solution leverages Kali Linux as the primary environment for both attack simulation and monitoring.
 A combination of offensive tools such as Metasploit and Netcat, along with simple Bash scripts, is used to simulate malware behavior and detect anomalies in a network environment.
 This setup is cost-effective and easy to implement, while maintaining flexibility for integration with other security measures.

 Key Components